-How to choose Posted in: Tips
+How to choose Posted in: Discover

 If you don’t know your ring size, we have a simple method for us to know the size to make your ring.

 Get a non-stretchy string or paper about 6″ (15.25 cm) long and 1/4″ (0.75 cm) wide.

 Wrap around the base of your finger.
 It has to fit snug, but not too tight.

 Mark the point on the string/paper where it overlaps forming a circle.

 Measure the length of the string/paper in inches or cm.
 That is the measurement we need.

 You can also use the Ring Sizer PDF download file as shown on the right side of this page.

 Make sure your finger is at a normal body temperature — fingers can shrink or expand according to the weather.

 Remember your ring has to slide over your knuckle and if this is much larger than your finger’s base, take two separate measurements and choose a size in between.